openvar/variantValidator/docs/installation/docker.md

 * VVTA PostgreSQL database
 * SeqRepo

-VariantValidator itself is installed and executed locally within a Conda environment.
+VariantValidator and VariantFormatter are installed and executed locally within the VariantValidator conda environment.

 ## Requirements